What Is a Vendor Confidentiality Agreement?

 During a vendor briefing, a vendor may ask participants from Company A to verbally agree to keep certain information confidential.
 If participants agree to keep this information secret, on an “off the record” basis, the vendor has to be very clear which information is confidential.

 Parties may agree to certain terms for verbal agreements, such as recognizing the validity for no more than 30 days after the briefing.
 Otherwise, they should specify the time limit in writing.

 In some cases, confidential information that's exchanged between parties has coverage in a Master Client Agreement and the confidentiality terms contained in it.
 Due to this blanket coverage, there's no need for parties to enter into another confidentiality agreement.

 The client has the responsibility of identifying information as confidential or not.

 Confidentiality and non-disclosure agreements are designed to protect businesses as well as vendors.
 Breaching such contracts can have costly legal consequences.
 Know what you're signing before you agree to any terms.

 If you need help understanding all the legal language and provisions in a contract, consult with an attorney who's experienced in contract law.
 That way, you'll be informed and protected from any adverse legal actions in the future.

 If you need help with confidentiality agreements, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.